2DegreesInvesting/tiltRequirements/README.md

 #> Error in match.arg(who): 'arg' should be one of "world", "tilt"
 ```

-You can achieve the same with a browser-based, interactive app.
-You can
+You can achieve the same with an interactive app.
+Use it in one of these
-3 options:
+ways:

 1. [Online](https://tiltsmes.shinyapps.io/tiltrequirements/).
 2. Offline from the R console with `hello_addin()`.